 New Mexico's Riverbend Hot Springs

-South of Albuquerque, this spring is odorless and pumped from underground to the pools.
+This spring, south of Albuquerque, New Mexico, is odorless and pumped from underground to the pools.
 There are private and public pools with different temperatures.

 Thanks to its location, the pools have breathtaking views of the Rio Grande's riverside.